 - A book that perpetuates the “white savior” complex, i.e. a white character travels to a Black or Brown country and saves the day while learning compassion or gratitude.

 - A book that portrays any culture as a “poor but happy”.

 - A book that portrays girls as prizes for boys or where girls exhibit stereotypical behaviors.

 - A book where a disabled character is “saved” by an abled character.

 - A book that perpetuates heteronormative narratives, such as “Anne has a normal family with a mom and a dad”.

 - A book where illustrations are not thoughtful.

 Does this mean my library is bias-free?
 Of course not.
 There is always bias in any text, no matter who creates it.
 You and I are full of biases.
 I am simply striving to be intentional in choosing the books I display in my library by reading them and thinking deeply about how they do or don’t provide mirrors, windows, and sliding glass doors for my students.

-09/2020 update: When choosing language readers for your classroom library, make sure to reads reviews by the Language Learner Literature Advisory Board (LLLAB).
+When choosing language readers for your classroom library, read reviews by the Language Learner Literature Advisory Board (LLLAB).
 This diverse team of multilingual educators produces thoughtful reviews for books in French, Spanish, German.

-Click on the image below to access books I have on my shelves by genres.
+Click on the images below to access books I have on my shelves.
 I hope this post helps someone get a library started, or perhaps audit or add to their current library.